uswds/uswds-site/pages/documentation/getting-started/sample-contract-language.md

   - /contract-language
   - /contracts
 ---
+# Sample Contract Language for 21st Century IDEA
+**How to document requirements related to website modernization in contracts**

 The [21st Century Integrated Digital Experience Act](https://digital.gov/resources/21st-century-integrated-digital-experience-act/) (21st Century IDEA) requires all executive branch agencies to: